iltuoconsulenteit/DocCropper/README.md

 Simple image or drawn signatures are available in all editions, but the Free edition keeps the watermark on exported PDFs.

+Signature functionality is packaged as a plugin under `plugins/signature` so it can evolve separately.
 DocCropper can apply a personal signature in several ways:

 1. **Image Stamp** – Use the action menu below each processed page and choose `Sign`